 Joe Rabiega, LPC. is a Licensed Professional Counselor Supervisor (LPCS) in North Carolina.
 He holds both a Bachelor’s and Master’s degree in Psychology, and has also completed additional psychology education/training in a post-master’s program.
 He has diverse experience that includes working with depression, anxiety, trauma, parental alienation, bipolar disorder, behavior management issues, family discord and psychosis.
 Mr. Rabiega works with children, adolescents, adults, couples, and families.
 He has had the pleasure of providing therapy in a variety of settings including: office-based, home-based, community and hospitals.

-Joshua Coleman, PhD. is a psychologist in private practice in the San Francisco Bay Area and a Senior Fellow with the Council on Contemporary Families.
-He is the author of numerous articles, chapters and books and has been a frequent guest on the Today Show, NPR, The BBC, NYU Psychiatry Radio as well as Sesame Street, 20/20, Good Morning America, America Online Coaches, and PBS.
-He is the co-editor, along with historian Stephanie Coontz of seven online volumes of Unconventional Wisdom: News You Can Use, a compendium of noteworthy research on the contemporary family, gender, sexuality, poverty, and work-family issues.
+Joshua Coleman is a psychologist in private practice and Senior Fellow with the Council on Contemporary Families.
+He is the author of numerous articles, chapters and books and has been a frequent guest on the Today Show, NPR, BBC, NYU Psychiatry Radio as well as Sesame Street, 20/20, Good Morning America, and PBS. .
 His last book WHEN PARENTS HURT: Compassionate Strategies When You and Your Grown Child Don’t Get Along (HarperCollins) was written for estranged and alienated parents.
 His new book THE RULES OF ESTRANGEMENT will be published by Random House in Oct., 2020

 Lead therapist at the Family Separation Clinic